KentenRoth/100DaysOfCode/README.md

 Finally got that silly error fixed.
 It was something that was simple and I was way over thinking it.
 I simply had to adjust my fetch results, and then everything worked as expected.
 Made a couple minor tweaks to the code after the fetch adjustment.
 Not sure if that is how I had it the first time or not.
 I made a lot of changes over the last couple days.
 Now that I got that part knocked out, it is on to the next one and hopefully it goes a touch smoother.
 Excited to get more rolling on my app.

 ---

+Day 83

+Tonight I spent some time figuring out a design for my book app.
+Still not sure how I want it to look but I got a few different ideas.
+Also, I spent some time looking into how to get everything to work.
+I'm a little confused on what I need to do to get things to function as expected.
+Tomorrow I will start putting parts together to see if I can get it figured out.

+---